“Can you come to our event?”

 Therefore, back in 2017, I committed to her that I would only make paid appearances.

 That has worked out well.
-It works out to about 4-5 trips a year (not including the COVID debacle) and each trip has been amazing.
+It works out to about 2-3 trips a year and each trip has been amazing.
 So, with that said, I’ve put together an overview of how event promoters can have me appear at their event and how the most successful appearances work.

 At shows, I interact with anyone and everyone.
 I answer questions, tell stories and occasionally autograph dashboards or collectibles.

-I always bring 8×10 pictures of Fast & Furious cars that I autograph and usually, a box of 50 books to sign.
+I always bring about 500 printed 8×10 pictures of Fast & Furious cars that I autograph and usually, a box of 50 books to sign.

 Ultimately, it’s about interacting with the fans. showgoers and sponsors.